 185+ 14 oz

-The above sizes are best pad and bag workouts whereas 14, 16, 18 and 20 are often used for sparring.
+The above sizes are the best pad and bag workouts whereas 14, 16, 18, and 20 are often used for sparring.
 The key is to pick gloves that have a comfortable fit.
 Note that in addition to your weight and hand circumference, the purpose should also dictate the size of gloves you get.

 The other thing to consider when choosing boxing gloves is the padding.
 Do you want gloves with more or less padding?
 Kickboxing padding is either made of foam or gel.
 However, while foam can still protect you and effectively absorb the impact force, it is an outdated option.
 Today, companies are using gel since gel padded gloves offer the same level of protection but are more durable.
-Gel padded boxing gloves are pricier than foam padded gloves.
+Gel padded boxing gloves are pricier than foam-padded gloves.

 The material of the glove has a significant impact on durability, level or protection, comfort as well as the price.
 Common materials used to make kickboxing gloves are leather and vinyl.